h4ndsh/h4ndsh.github.io/2023/saphety/index.md

 ## Decoding the encoded strings

 Upon examining the phishing website's code, I discovered that it was encoded using the `escape` function, an old JavaScript method used to encode strings.
-The website also employed various JavaScript obfuscation techniques, such as utilizing the `eval` function and the `String.fromCharCode` function to decode the encoded strings.
+The website also employed various JavaScript obfuscation techniques, such as utilizing random variable names and splitting the code into multiple lines.
+The following screenshot shows the encoded strings.

 ![Script](html-script.png "Html Script")

 To decode the encoded strings, I used the `unescape` function and printed the decoded strings to the console.
-This allowed me to understand the actions performed by the phishing website.
+This allowed me to understand the actions performed by the website.

 ## Form analysis